 At four time points, for a sub-sample of approximately 1,350 4-14 month old children and the same number of 49-59 month old children, we will also collect rectal and nasopharyngeal or rectal swabs.
 At each time point, the children will be different, so for each child, there will only be one sampling.
+Additionally, at visit 11 we will sample 15-26-months old children who have received 1-4 doses of MDA 1 year earlier in villages that have stopped MDA.
+In the Koulikoro or Kati (tertiary AMR sample) region we will sample 24-35 months old children who have received 1-4 doses of MDA 1 year earlier and who live in a village that has continued MDA.
+This will allow us to assess whether azithromycin resistant bacteria survive in individuals that have previously been treated.
 We will use flocculated swabs for the nasopharyngeal and stool samples.
 The estimated mass of the collected stool is 200 ug.